Car hire search is loading. Please wait…

 Do I need an International Driving Permit to rent a car in Bulgaria?

-Many visitors can rent with a valid driver’s license from their home country.
-An International Driving Permit (IDP) is recommended if your license is not in English or uses a non-Roman alphabet.
-Bring your original license as well.
+Many visitors can rent with a valid driving licence from their home country.
+An International Driving Permit (IDP) is recommended if your licence is not in English or uses a non-Roman alphabet.
+Bring your original licence as well, as the IDP is a translation document rather than a replacement licence.

 Which side of the road do drivers use in Bulgaria?

-Drivers in Bulgaria use the right-hand side of the road.
+Drivers in Bulgaria use the right-hand side of the road and overtake on the left.

 Do I need to pay tolls or buy a vignette in Bulgaria?

 Most rental cars used by visitors in Bulgaria need an electronic vignette (e-vignette) for using many national roads and motorways.
-Ask your rental provider whether it is already included for your vehicle and whether it is valid for your travel dates.
+Ask your rental provider whether it is already included for your vehicle and whether it is valid for your full rental period.

 What fuel is available in Bulgaria?

-Unleaded petrol and diesel are widely available across Bulgaria, including on major motorways and in tourist areas.
-Fuel stations are easy to find around cities and along the Black Sea coast, but it is still sensible to refuel before heading into mountain regions.
+Unleaded petrol and diesel are widely available across Bulgaria, including on major motorways, around Sofia, Plovdiv, Varna and Burgas, and in tourist areas.
+Fuel stations are easy to find along the Black Sea coast, but it is still sensible to refuel before heading into mountain or rural regions.

 Is it safe to drive in Bulgaria?

 Driving is generally manageable for visitors, especially on main roads between major cities.
-Expect heavier traffic in Sofia, occasional poor road surfaces in rural areas, and more difficult conditions in mountain regions during winter.
+Expect heavier traffic in Sofia, seasonal congestion around coastal resorts, occasional poor road surfaces in rural areas, and more difficult conditions in mountain regions during winter.
 Drive defensively and avoid leaving valuables visible.

 What are the driving age limits for renting a car?

 Minimum ages vary by provider, but many require drivers to be at least 21.
-Some companies apply a young driver surcharge under 25 and may set higher minimum ages for certain vehicle classes.
+Some companies apply a young driver surcharge under 25 and may set higher minimum ages for certain vehicle classes, including SUVs, automatics and premium cars.

-Can I take a rental car from Bulgaria into Greece, Romania or other neighbouring countries?
+Can I take a rental car from Bulgaria into Greece, Romania, Serbia or Turkey?

-Sometimes, but it depends on the rental company, border, and vehicle category.
-Cross-border travel usually requires prior authorisation and may involve extra paperwork or insurance, so always confirm before booking.
+Sometimes, but it depends on the rental company, destination country, border requirements and vehicle category.
+Cross-border travel usually requires prior authorisation and may involve extra paperwork, insurance or fees, so always confirm before booking.

 What are the drink-driving rules in Bulgaria?

 Bulgaria enforces drink-driving laws strictly.
-The safest approach is not to drink at all if you plan to drive.
+The safest approach is not to drink any alcohol if you plan to drive.

 Do I need to carry safety equipment in the car?